yoavne26-hub/reversi-strategy-lab/README.md

 ## Overview

-The project is built with Python, Flask, and vanilla JavaScript, and is structured as a multi-page product rather than a single game screen.
-It supports regular gameplay, strategy benchmarking, replayable finished matches, and move-by-move analysis inside one connected experience.
+This project did not start as a web app.
+It started as a small object-oriented programming exercise: a terminal-based Reversi game built in Python as a way to practice structuring logic, game state, and rules cleanly.
+Later, after learning more about algorithms and continuing to build with coding agents that helped me move faster on both the backend and frontend, I expanded it into a full browser-based application using Flask and vanilla JavaScript.

-What makes it interesting to me is that the same system can be approached from different angles.
-You can open it as a game, as a strategy comparison tool, or as an interface for exploring how different AI approaches behave under the same rules.
+From there, the project grew in the direction that interests me most.
+Because I already enjoy analysis in sports and games, and had previous experience with analytics and simulation-oriented thinking, I started treating the game as more than something to play.
+I used game statistics, charts, and repeated AI matchups to build the Simulation Lab, turning the project into a space for strategy comparison and experimentation.
+That part was also influenced by knowledge from simulation programming, especially the idea of running repeated controlled scenarios and comparing outcomes across many games.
+The result is a multi-page product that can be approached from several angles: as a playable strategy game, as an AI testing environment, and as an analytics-focused interface for exploring how different strategies behave under the same rules.

 ## What the Project Includes